The PDC’s annual showpiece takes place over the festive period with the world’s best arrowsmiths competing for the Sid Waddell trophy.

 Where: | Alexandra Palace, London |

 There is indeed, for three days.
-Following the conclusion of the final second round matches on Friday 23rd December, the remaining competitors will enjoy a three-day break over Christmas, before the action gets back underway on the afternoon of Tuesday 27th December.
+Following the conclusion of the final second-round matches on Saturday 23rd December, the remaining competitors will enjoy a three-day break over Christmas, before the action gets back underway on the afternoon of Wednesday 27th December.

 Prior to 2008, the World Darts Championship was held at the Circus Tavern in Purfleet, with the venue then being deemed too small given the growing popularity and booming commercial aspects of the tournament.